About West Space

 First Nations First

 West Space operates on Wurundjeri Country, in a nation with an Aboriginal past, present, and future.
-First Nations voices are embedded across our governance, programming, exhibitions and discussions.
+First Nations voices are embed across our governance, artistic program and discussions.

 Creativity

-West Space empowers underrepresented artists, providing a supportive space for experimentation and risk-taking.
+West Space empowers underrepresented artists, encouraging experimentation, risk-taking and growth.

-We support practice that is conceptually rigorous, socially and politically engaged, self-reflexive about the role of art in society, and introduce new ideas or ways of thinking to our community.
+We support practice that is conceptually rigorous, ambitious, socially and politically engaged, self-reflexive about the role of art in society, and introduces new ideas or ways of thinking.

 Community

 West Space creates space for voices across culture, class, gender, and ability.
-We connect across the regions, the nation, the Asia Pacific and beyond.
+We connect across the nation and beyond.

 Hospitality & Accessibility

 West Space strives to be open and welcoming.
-With an understanding that art is for everyone, we aim to contextualise works of art, and communicate complex ideas clearly.
+With an understanding that art is for everyone, we contextualise works of art, and communicate complex ideas clearly.

 Statement of solidarity

-West Space was founded in 1993 by artists Brett Jones and Sarah Stubbs, in the western suburb of Footscray.
-West Space was of the few artist-run spaces in Naarm/Melbourne presenting a critically engaged, multi-art form program, accessible through peer-assessed applications.
+West Space was founded by artists in 1993, in the western suburb of Footscray.
+West Space was of the few artist-run spaces in Naarm/Melbourne presenting a critically engaged, multidisciplinary program, accessible through peer-assessed applications.
+The founding co-Directors were Brett Jones and Sarah Stubbs.

 In 2000, West Space relocated to Anthony Street in the CBD, and in 2005, formed a Board with the strategic skills to steer and grow the organisation.

 In 2011, West Space moved to a site spanning five exhibition spaces on Bourke Street.
-We began actively commissioning new work in 2014, and in 2017, introduced NAVA-rated fees for all exhibiting artists.
+In 2014, we began actively commissioning new work.
+In 2017, we introduced NAVA-rated fees for all exhibiting artists.
 As one of the few organisations our size to take this landmark and critical step, West Space is recognised as an exemplary model for best practice.

-In 2020, West Space moved to a single 90sqm space in multi-arts precinct Collingwood Yards, inner-north Melbourne, alongside fellow creatives, not-for-profits and social enterprises.
+In 2020, West Space moved to the inner-north, to a single space in multi-arts precinct Collingwood Yards, alongside fellow creatives, not-for-profit organisations and social enterprises.

-Here, our focus is on well-supported projects with long incubation periods, by underrepresented artists at all stages in their careers.
-This is exemplified by the West Space Commission, offering 12-18 months of guidance across the development, delivery, and communication of ambitious projects in our main gallery.
+Here, our focus is on ambitious projects with long incubation periods by artists at all stages in their careers.
+This is exemplified by the West Space Commission, offering 12-18 months of support across the development, delivery, and communication of new work.

 Rosie Isaac, Archie Barry, Joshua Pether, Brian Fuata, and Helen Grogan at the 'Stranger than fiction' Symposium, 2024.
 Photography by Machiko Abe.